 As computers and other new technologies came into vogue, the agency became an early adopter.
 They were the first business in the area with a fax machine.
 Employees from the nearby Commonwealth Bank would come into the office to use it.
 While Principal Geoff Williams admits to a few hair-pulling moments with buggy software and hardware failures, he says he’s glad they persevered with their commitment to IT innovation.
 In 1987, Ray White Centenary became the first real estate agency in Queensland (including the glitzy Gold Coast) to sell a property for over $1 million!
 The agency moved again in the early ‘90s, and more recently to the current location in the Mount Ommaney Medical Centre.

-Wherever the location, the professionals at Ray White Centenary have continued their tradition of excellence for a quarter of a century.
+Wherever the location, the professionals at Ray White Centenary have continued their tradition of excellence for almost 40 years.